Updated August 2026

 What we liked

 AI-generated ad creatives optimized for conversion across Meta, Google, LinkedIn.
-Free trial; from $25/mo.
+7-day free trial; Starter from $39/mo, or $20/mo billed yearly (verified August 2026).

 Try AdCreative.ai →Raya isn't a gimmick.
 The agent is trained on more than $5B in real ad spend data, which materially differentiates it from generic LLM-generated ad concepts.
 In our spot-check it produced concepts that mapped to recognizable, recently successful angles in the categories we examined.
 It's not magic, but it's a meaningfully better starting point than a blank page.